epicmaxco/epic-spinners/README.md

 # epic-spinners

-Easy to use css spinners collection with vue.js integration
+Easy to use css spinners collection with Vue.js integration.
+Developed by [Epicmax](https://epicmax.co).

+Subscribe to our [newsletter](https://epicmax.co/newsletter) to get Epic Spinners updates, our team's stories and Vue.js materials hand-picked by Epicmax.

 <p align="center">
   <a href="http://epic-spinners.epicmax.co" target="_blank">